rightjs/rightjs-docs/docs/en/docs/fx/fx.element.md

 # Fx Element Extensions

-There are several shortcuts to initiate visual effects right out of dom-elements.
+There are several shortcuts to initiate visual effects on DOM elements.

 ### #morph

     morph(Object style[, Object fx_options]) -> Element self

-Runs the {Fx.Morph} effect on the element
+Runs the {Fx.Morph} effect on the element.

     $(element).morph({
       width: '200px',